Please login to continue

 3. What would a typical day look like?

 There is no such thing as a typical day at Shalom, or on the mission field!
-But in general, each intern will spend weekdays in a clinical setting (either providing maternity care at Shalom, or rotating with partner ministries providing adult, pediatric, emergency, or community-based care).
-Because we are a 24/7 facility and since babies are unpredictable, interns will also take turns being on call overnight to be called downstairs to assist in deliveries!
-Sundays are spent with Filipino teammates worshiping and going on local outings, and Saturdays are a mix of clinical, ministry, and recreational activities.
+But in general, each intern will spend weekdays in a clinical setting (either providing outpatient maternity care at Shalom, or rotating with partner ministries providing adult, pediatric, emergency, or community-based care).
+Sundays are spent with Filipino teammates worshiping and going on local outings, and Saturdays and weeknights are a mix of clinical, ministry, and recreational activities.

 4. Please list specific skills an intern may expect to develop by the time the internship is completed.

-At Shalom, interns will apply and broaden their current clinical skills by assisting our licensed Filipino midwives in all aspects of maternity care, including prenatal check-ups, deliveries, postpartum care, newborn care, and preventative care such as immunizations, Pap smears, and patient education.
+At Shalom, interns will apply and broaden their current clinical skills by assisting our licensed Filipino midwives in all aspects of outpatient maternity care, including prenatal check-ups, postpartum check-ups, newborn care, and preventative care such as immunizations, Pap smears, and patient education (please note, as of 2026, interns will NOT participate in labor and delivery services).
 At other clinical sites, interns will take part in vital signs, blood glucose checks, patient assessments, preparation and dispensing of medications, and patient advocacy.
 Depending on the intern's interest, additional skills may be developed, such as performing basic laboratory tests, ultrasound assessment, and neonatal resuscitation.
 Interns will also gain skills in cross-cultural ministry and sharing their faith.